 The Federal Reserve’s (the Fed’s) goals are to maintain through their influence:

-- moderate long-term interest rates.
+- moderate long-term interest rates for borrowing capital.

-Long-term rates move up or down based on the perception of bond market investors about the level of success the Fed achieves fighting inflation – and preventing deflation in wages and consumer goods and services.
-When the Fed’s inflation fight becomes aggressive, the long-term bond rates decline as investors pile back into bonds as a safe haven as they perceive a recessionary period is ahead.
+Long-term interest rates move up or down based on the perception of bond market investors about the level of success the Fed achieves fighting inflation — or preventing deflation — in wages and consumer goods and services.

-A glance at the rate comparison chart above suggests to the casual observer that the Federal Funds rate and 10-year Treasury Note rate might somehow be linked.
+A glance at the rate comparison chart above suggests to the casual observer that the Federal Funds rate and 10-year Treasury note rate might somehow be linked.
 But what is the connection?
 And what connection to ARM or FRM rates exist?

 These owners see their monthly payments increase or decrease after the Fed rate moves.
-The only limitations on ARM rate changes are ARM note provisions setting the time period for an adjustment, and ceiling and floor rate ranges for each adjustment and over the life of the ARM.
+The only limitations on ARM rate changes are ARM note provisions setting the time period for an adjustment, and ceiling and floor rate ranges for each adjustment over the life of the ARM.

 Rates for fixed rate mortgages (FRMs) are indirectly and belatedly affected by the Fed rate’s short-term rate activity.
 For a connection to the Fed rate, an FRM analysis is necessary.

-The setting of the FRM rate at origination, fixed for the life of the FRM, is tied to the 10-year Treasury Note (10-year T-Note), not the Fed Fund rate.
-The 30-year FRM note rate in normal economic times is set roughly at a 1.5% spread above the 10-year T-Note rate.
-This spread is classified as a risk premium received by the mortgage holder for anticipated losses on a default by the property owner, a risk not present in the 10-year T-Note.
+The FRM rate is set at origination, fixed for the life of the FRM, and tied to the 10-year Treasury note (10-year T-Note), not the Federal Funds rate.
+The 30-year FRM note rate in normal economic times was set prior to 2013 roughly at a 1.5% spread above the 10-year T-Note rate.
+This rate spread for consumer-purpose mortgages has varied up to 3% since 2013 and is under 2.0% in the beginning of 2026.

-10-year T-Notes are purchased by pools of bond market investors looking for a long-term safe place to park their money at a rate which anticipates future conduct by the Feds to control long-term inflation levels.
-In times of protracted uncertainty for private investment, investors from around the world pour excess funds into 10-year T-Notes—as occurred in the first half of 2020 at the outset of the global 2020 recession.
-This surge in demand for bond investments increases the price of the 10-year T-Notes while decreasing the rate of yield—the interest rate earned on T-Notes.
+In times of protracted uncertainty for private investment opportunities, investors from around the world pour excess funds into 10-year T-Notes — as occurred in the first half of 2020 at the outset of the global 2020 Covid recession.
+This surge in demand for bond investments increases the price of the 10-year T-Notes while decreasing the rate of yield — the interest rate earned on T-Notes.
 In turn, the 30-year FRM rate declines for new originations.

 Now comes the interesting part.
 When a recovery period gets underway, the Fed initially raises their Fed Fund rate to commence a routine monetary (money supply) adjustment to fine-tune the national economy.
 In doing so, the Fed heads off what the Fed anticipates as future excesses in consumer inflation and wage increases due to growth in the national economy.
 This monetary activity instantly attracts the attention of 10-year T-Note investors.

 Soon, investors in the 10-year T-Note pull their funds and re-direct the money into investment opportunities which will profit from a growing economy as anticipated by the Fed.
-As a direct result of these T-Note withdrawals the 10-year T-Note rate rises as the U.S. economy heads into an expansion.
+As a direct result of these T-Note withdrawals, the 10-year T-Note rate rises as the U.S. economy heads into an expansion.

 Since the FRM rate is set based on the 10-year T-Note rate, FRM rates on origination directly rise and fall with the path taken by 10-year T-Note rate.
-Conclusion: The Fed fights inflation and bond investors hunt for investment opportunities at the same time in an expanding economy – until:
+Conclusion: The Fed fights inflation and bond investors hunt for investment opportunities at the same time in an expanding economy until:

 - the Fed ramps up the Fed Fund rate to aggressively fight perceived excessive future consumer inflation; and